-Once the dissertation is endorsed by the Dissertation Committee, it is sent to the Screening Committee which
+Once the dissertation is endorsed by the Dissertation Committee, it is sent to the Examination Committee which

 consists of your supervisor, one internal examiner, and one external examiner for screening.
-The screening takes
+The examination takes

 at least 1 month and you will be informed of the results when they are available.
 Please wait for further